mirkin/setups/iosdev.md

 ### Fetched Results Controller

+Saves a lot of repeat code you want to use this if you use core data so the UI updates when the data changes.

 Sits between views and model, listens for changes to model and triggers logic to update views.

 Recap - Every managed object instance is registered to a (managed object) context.